-One of the biggest things I learned in my 30 years of retail, is that the majority of my money (cash) was tied up in inventory.
+Retail companies often find that the majority of money (cash) can be tied up in inventory.
 It can be a company's biggest asset and biggest liability at the same time.
-Retailers underestimate the cost of inventory in their stores.
-They often fail to realize that a product on the shelf that's not selling (turning) actually costs you money.
+Retailers underestimate the cost of inventory in their stores and often fail to realize that a product on the shelf that's not selling—known as not turning—and can cost them money.

-Gross margin return on investment, or GMROI, demonstrates whether a retailer is able to make a profit on his inventory.
+Gross margin return on investment, or GMROI, demonstrates whether a retailer is able to make a profit on their inventory.
 As in the above example, GMROI is calculated by dividing gross margin by the inventory cost.
-And keep in mind what gross margin is: the net sale of goods minus the cost of goods sold.
+Keep in mind what gross margin is: the net sale of goods minus the cost of goods sold.

 As long as the GMROI is higher than 1 (i.e., not in the negative), the company in question is selling its merchandise for more than its cost.
 So, in Joe's case, the revenue he earns on those boots is 125 percent of his cost.